iaretechnician/barebones-masterserver-wiki/Home.md

 :fire: **_If you found a section that's lacking, or if you want something covered in the documentation, post a feature request here, in GitHub (Issues tab)_**

-## Documentation Improvements

-If you find any section of documentation lacking or if there's something you'd like me to cover, please let me know, and I'll update the wiki accordingly.

 ## Regarding Feature Requests, Bugs and Improvement Ideas

 I want to make your experience of running Barebones Master Server as simple, easy and convenient as possible.